Discover How to Pick the Best Crochet Yarn: A 2023 Guide

 Mixing dye lots may result in noticeable color differences.
 By paying attention to dye lot numbers, you’ll achieve a polished and consistent final result.

-Using a self-striping yarn can add a fun and colorful element to your crochet projects without the hassle of changing colors manually.
+Try using a self-striping yarn to add a fun and colorful element to your crochet projects without the hassle of changing colors manually.

 Multi-colored yarn: Multiple colors within the same skein, making it easy to add pops of color to your project without having to weave in ends or switch yarns.